mrdupadupa/image_generator/README.md

 # image_generator
-Generator of images containing geometric shapes based on the skimage image generator It was used to generate dataset with 3 classes:
+Generator of images containing geometric shapes based on the skimage image generator.
+It was used to generate dataset with 3 classes: